-Buying a home can be overwhelming, but there are many different types of loans that are designed for a wide range of needs.
+Buying a home can be overwhelming.
+However, there are many different types of loans that are designed for a wide range of needs.
 Deciding on the type of mortgage early can help you decide what kind of home your can afford.
-Use this guide to explore your options and find the right loan for you.
+In this guide, we explore your options and to help find the right loan for you.

 Fixed Rate Mortgage